Monstera Deliciosa Care

 Aeration Stones promote healthy root growth by creating air pockets in the soil and absorbing excess water in the basin of your planter.
 These porous clay stones are a natural, efficient and invaluable material to set your plant up for success.
 We always suggest using these when working with a planter without drainage holes.

-ARS Pruners
+ARS Stainless Steel Pruners

 Neem Oil is an all purpose insecticide, miticide, and fungicide used for organic gardening.
 It's systemic, which means the plant will absorb the neem oil into its circulatory system and poison pests from within.
 Be careful not to overuse, as this can weaken plants and cause discoloration.